i-matthewk/python_sandbox/readme.md

-Readme File for new project
+Readme File for new project additional messages